simp/simp-doc/docs/getting_started_guide/Installing_SIMP_From_An_ISO.rst

 The ISO will install on any system that supports the underlying operating system.

-When you first boot the ISO, there will be a menu of options, you can either modify the installation according to those instructions or simply hit ``<Enter>`` to proceed with the automated installation.
+When you first boot the ISO, there will be a menu of options.
+You can either modify the installation according to those instructions or simply hit ``<Enter>`` to proceed with the automated installation.